 - Extreme thirst.

-- Inability to keep down fluids (persistent vomiting).
+- Inability to keep down fluids (persistent, severe vomiting).

 Causes

-Dehydration isn't just about not drinking water.
-It is often caused by illness or environment:
+Dehydration isn't just about forgetting to drink water.
+It is very often caused by acute illness or environmental factors:

-- Diarrhea & Vomiting: The most common cause in children.
-You lose water and electrolytes rapidly.
+- Diarrhea & Vomiting: The most common, severe cause in children.
+You lose water and crucial electrolytes rapidly and simultaneously.

-- Fever: The higher your fever, the more dehydrated you become.
+- Fever: The higher your fever, the more dehydrated you become as your body loses fluid through the skin to cool itself.

-- Excessive Sweating: Vigorous exercise in hot weather without replacing fluids.
+- Excessive Sweating: Vigorous exercise or physical labor in hot, humid weather without frequently replacing fluids.

 Complications

-Ignoring dehydration can lead to severe health issues:
+Ignoring the signs of dehydration can quickly lead to severe, life-threatening health issues:

-- Heat Injury: Ranging from mild cramps to life-threatening Heat Stroke.
+- Heat Injury: Ranging in severity from mild heat cramps to heat exhaustion or life-threatening Heat Stroke.

-- Kidney Failure: Kidneys lose the ability to filter waste from the blood.
+- Kidney Failure: Prolonged dehydration causes kidneys to lose the ability to filter waste from the blood, leading to acute failure.

-- Hypovolemic Shock: Low blood volume causes a drop in blood pressure and oxygen, which can be fatal.
+- Hypovolemic Shock: Dangerously low blood volume causes a sudden drop in blood pressure and a drop in the amount of oxygen in your body, which can be fatal.

-- Seizures: An imbalance of electrolytes (sodium/potassium) can mix up electrical signals in the brain.
+- Seizures: A severe imbalance of electrolytes (like sodium and potassium) can mix up the electrical signals in the brain, triggering involuntary muscle contractions or loss of consciousness.

 Diagnosis

-Doctors often diagnose it physically (checking skin elasticity or sunken eyes).
-Tests may include:
+Doctors can often diagnose dehydration physically by checking vital signs, skin elasticity (turgor), or looking for sunken eyes.
+Further clinical tests may include:

-- Blood Tests: To check kidney function and electrolyte levels.
+- Blood Tests: To check kidney function and pinpoint exact electrolyte levels.

-- Urinalysis: To determine the degree of dehydration.
+- Urinalysis: To determine the specific degree of dehydration and check for a bladder infection.

 Treatment

-The goal is to replace lost fluids and lost electrolytes.
+The sole treatment goal is to efficiently replace the lost fluids and the lost electrolytes.

 1. Sick Children (Diarrhea/Vomiting)

-- Use Oral Rehydration Solutions (ORS): Products like Pedialyte are better than water because they contain the exact balance of sugar and salt needed.
+- Use Oral Rehydration Solutions (ORS): Over-the-counter products like Pedialyte are vastly better than plain water because they contain the exact medically-formulated balance of sugar and salt needed to maximize absorption.

-- Small Sips: If vomiting, give a teaspoon of fluid every few minutes.
-Large gulps may trigger more vomiting.
+- Small Sips: If the child is vomiting, give just a teaspoon or syringe of fluid every few minutes.
+Large gulps will likely trigger more vomiting.

-- Continue Breastfeeding: Do not stop breastfeeding, but offer ORS in between if needed.
+- Continue Breastfeeding: Do not stop breastfeeding infants, but offer ORS in between feeds if directed by a pediatrician.

-- Avoid: Fruit juices and soda, as the high sugar content can make diarrhea worse.
+- Avoid: Fruit juices, sports drinks, and soda.
+The high sugar content can actually draw water into the intestines and make diarrhea worse.

 2. Adults & Athletes

-- Mild Dehydration: Drink water or sports drinks containing electrolytes.
+- Mild Dehydration: Drink plenty of water or clear broths.

-- Exercise: Cool water is best.
-Sports drinks are useful for long-duration intense exercise to replace salt lost in sweat.
+- Exercise: Cool water is best for standard workouts.
+Sports drinks containing electrolytes are only truly necessary for long-duration, intense exercise (over 60 minutes) to replace salt lost in heavy sweat.

-- Avoid: Alcohol and caffeine, which can dehydrate you further.
+- Avoid: Alcohol and highly caffeinated beverages, which can act as mild diuretics and dehydrate you further.

 3. Severe Dehydration

-Go to the ER.
-Severe cases require intravenous (IV) fluids to bypass the stomach and hydrate the organs immediately.
+Go to the nearest Emergency Room.
+Severe cases require intravenous (IV) fluids to completely bypass the digestive system and hydrate the organs immediately.

 No comments: